Multi-Level Marketing and E-Commerce Online: Focus on Product or Recruitment?

 3. Invest in knowledge.

-Allot a chunk of your time in watching or listening to health related programs, read relevant articles, and attend workshops.
+Allot a chunk of your time in watching or listening to health-related programs, reading relevant articles, and attending workshops.

 The more you know, the more you will be able to communicate effectively with your customers.
 Furthermore, connect the dots on how your product or service can fulfill a need in this space.